exonum/exonum-doc/src/home/design-overview.md

 1. The hash of the previous exonum block.
 2. The list of the approved transactions.
 When the other nodes execute the block, they execute every transaction in the given order and apply changes to their data storages.
+Every transaction type is executed by the appropriate Exonum service.
 3. The hash of a new data storage state.
 The state itself is not included; however, transactions are applied deterministically and unequivocally.
 The agreement on the hash of data storage is a part of the Exonum consensus algorithm, so it is guaranteed to coincide for all validators.
-4. Service transactions.
-Different Exonum services may define its own transactions.
-Such transactions are executed not by the Core, but by the appropriate service.

 ## 2. The network structure